Today's Articles

 Slave document, 1791

-*This date celebrates the birth of James Barbadoes in 1796.
+*This date celebrated the birth of James Barbadoes in 1796.
 He was a Black barber, abolitionist, and free man of color.

-When sentiments arose against the universal reform movement and Garrison, Barbadoes organized strong support in favor of him.
+When sentiments arose against the universal reform movement and Garrison, Barbadoes organized strong support for him.
 He wrote one of the strongest pro-Garrison statements then, gathering other free Blacks to sign the petition.
-James Barbadoes died in 1841 attempting to re-settle his family in Jamaica.
+James Barbadoes died in 1841, attempting to resettle his family in Jamaica.

 Reference: